matejsemancik/astral-visuals/README.md

 This project depends on local [Processing 4](https://processing.org) installation, so go ahead and install it if you haven't already.
 Then create a `local.properties` file in project's root directory and configure the core library and contributed libraries' paths:

 ```
-processingLibsDir=/path/to/your/processing/libraries/dir
-processingCoreDir=/path/to/core/processing/libraries
+processing.core.jars=/path/to/your/processing/libraries/dir
+processing.core.natives=/path/to/your/processing/libraries/dir/<os-architecture>
+processing.libs.jars=/path/to/core/processing/libraries
 ```

 On macOS it might look like this:

 ```
-processingLibsDir=/Users/username/Documents/Processing/libraries
-processingCoreDir=/Applications/Processing.app/Contents/Java/core/library
+processing.core.jars=/Applications/Processing.app/Contents/Java/core/library
+processing.core.natives=/Applications/Processing.app/Contents/Java/core/library/macos-x86_64
+processing.libs.jars=/Users/matsem/Documents/Processing/libraries
 ```

 The Gradle buildscript will look for Processing dependencies at these two paths.
 Dependencies are defined in CommonDependencies gradle plugin.
-Open it up, and you can notice that this project depends on some 3rd party libraries, which need to be installed at `processingLibsDir` path.
+Open it up, and you can notice that this project depends on some 3rd party libraries, which need to be installed at `processing.libs.jars` path.
 Open your Processing library manager (Sketch > Import Library > Add library) and install whatever libraries are specified in the `build.gradle` file.

 Current list of library dependencies is